 William was of medium build and height.
 He had brown eyes and red hair.

-On March 7, 1898, when he was age 22, William traveled to Cumberland, Allegany County, MD to marry his 21-year-old sweetheart Ellen Frances Williams (1877-1964), daughter of Robert and Anna (Woodward) Williams.
-Ellen also went by the names "Eleanor" -- "Ella" -- and "Ellie."
+On March 7, 1898, when he was age 22, William eloped to Cumberland, Allegany County, MD to marry his 20-year-old sweetheart Ellen Frances Williams (Oct.
+31, 1877-1964), daughter of Robert and Anna (Woodward) Williams of Uniontown, Fayette County.
+There was no waiting period for couples in Cumberland.

 When the federal census was taken in 1910, William and Ella made their home on Washington Road in North Strabane Township, near Canonsburg, Washington County, PA.
 He had no occupation that year.
 Living two doors away were William's aged father and sister Mary McKnight, living in the household of Mary's future husband Everett Prewett.

 William at the age of 42 was required to register for the military draft during the World War I era.
 At that time, he disclosed that he was residing in Canonsburg and working as a farmer for Pittsburgh Coal Company.

 In 1920, the census record shows that William and Ella and family lived in Canonsburg, with William continuing to work as a farm manager.
 Also in their residence was William's 74-year-old father, who had been separated from his wife for more than a decade.

 Their address in 1924, at the marriage of their son Arthur, was 1030 Arch Street.